acornsoftuk/xllify-demo/perftest/README.md

 Extremely simple performance test to exercise calling a function 5000 times.
 The function implementation is just a simple random number generator.

-The sheet `exercise.xlsx` contains 5000 rows.
+The sheet `exercise.xlsm` contains 5000 rows.
 Change the seed cell to recalculate.
-This workbook will work for both the luau and Python variants, but not at the same time of course.
+This workbook will work for both the luau and Python variants.

 - Load exercise.xlsx
 - Load xllify_demo_luau.xll or xllify_demo_python.xll